AC221: Financial Accounting

 FE454: Investment Banking

-Prerequisite: QST FE449.
-Provides an overview of the economic functions provided by investment banks including a history of the industry, current events and the difference between large, full service investment banks and smaller, boutique firms.
+Prerequisite: QST FE323.
+Provides an overview of the economic functions provided by investment banks including a history of the industry, current events, and the difference between large, full service investment banks and smaller, boutique firms.
+Heavy emphasis on pro forma analysis and Initial Public Offering and M&A valuation techniques.
 Topics include: What do investment bankers do?
 What are the different types of analyses performed by investment bankers?
 What are the various types of financial securities?
 What is the underwriting process and how are securities priced?
-Focuses on the issuing process and pricing for equity and fixed income, and equity-linked securities.
-Also focuses on the role of investment banks in mergers, acquisitions, divestitures, and other restructuring.
-Additional topics include equity research, capital markets, institutional sales, trading, asset management, securitization, industry regulations, as well as typical career paths and opportunities.
+How are companies valued?
+How are potential synergies valued?
+The course will focus on the issuing process and pricing for equity, fixed income, and equity-linked securities.
+The course will also focus on the role of investment banks in mergers, acquisitions, divestitures, and other restructurings.
+Additional topics include equity research, capital markets industry regulations, as well as typical career paths and opportunities.
 4 cr.

 FE455: Financing New Ventures

 Prerequisite: QST FE323.
-Students will be expected to have mastered key finance concepts including cash flow analysis, NPV, IRR and basic option pricing theory prior to entering the course.
-Introduction to raising Angel funding and Venture Capital financing for start-up firms.
-Focus on capital structure analysis, capitalization tables, payoff diagrams, term sheets, equity incentives and negotiating with investors.
+Students will be expected to have mastered key finance concepts including financial statement analysis, NPV, IRR and basic option pricing theory prior to entering the course.
+Introduction to financing sources for start-up firms, including angel funding, venture capital financing, boot-strapping, debt and other sources.
+Focus on capital structure analysis, capitalization tables, payoff diagrams, term sheets, equity incentives, cash flow projections and negotiating with investors.
 Students are expected to prepare case studies for class discussion and become familiar with current events in the financial news about start-up company financings.
 4 cr.

 FE456: Fixed Income Analysis